 In recent years there has been public concern about a possible link between aluminium and Alzheimer’s disease.
-Medical experts advise that recent studies about such links are too tentative to justify any changes in the use of aluminium compounds and there is currently no proven health risk.
+Medical experts advise that recent studies about such links are too tentative to justify any changes in the use of aluminium compounds and there's currently no proven health risk.
 The World Health Organisation has also endorsed this view.
-However, we’ll continue to support any new findings to make sure the wellbeing of our customers is never compromised.
+However, we’ll continue to support any new findings to make sure that your health and wellbeing is never compromised.

 What is cryptosporidium?

 Cryptosporidium is a microscopic organism that causes a type of gastroenteritis called cryptosporidiosis in humans and other animals.
 It’s most commonly contracted when travelling abroad, through contact with those carrying the organism or when children come into contact with infected farm animals or faeces.
-The symptoms of illness include a watery diarrhoea, nausea, vomiting and/or abdominal pain.
+The symptoms of this include diarrhoea, nausea, vomiting and/or stomach pain.

 Can it occur in drinking water?

 Cryptosporidium won’t occur when water is properly treated.
 However, unlike bacteria, cryptosporidium survives in an egg-like body making it more resistant to standard disinfection and enabling it to survive for long periods.
-Outbreaks of cryptosporidiosis related to drinking water are extremely rare in the UK and there has never been an outbreak associated with water supplied by Severn Trent.
+Outbreaks of cryptosporidiosis related to drinking water are extremely rare in the UK and there has never been an outbreak associated with our water supply.